Seven Best Feature Documentary Awards

 A globally recognized human rights activist, Nancy serves on Vice President Biden’s Advisory Council for Violence Against Women.
-Nancy is a tech founder, and created the White House award-winning mobile app Circle of 6 designed to reduce sexual violence among America’s youth and college students, and igniting to over 350,000 people in 36 countries.
-Circle of 6 is now Open Source and being adapted for women journalists working in Mexico in partnership with Article 19 and the Guardian Project.
+Nancy is a tech founder, and created the White House award-winning mobile app Circle of 6 designed to reduce sexual violence among America’s youth and college students.
+Circle of 6 is used by over 350,000 people in 36 countries.
+The app is now open source and being adapted for women journalists working in Mexico in partnership with Article 19 and the Guardian Project.
 She has presented her work at the White House, the United Nations, TEDxSheffield, Good Pitch, DOCNYC and at over 60 colleges and universities.
 She is a graduate of Columbia University.

 Steven Lake - Producer